TechNickAI/AICodeBot/README.md

  aicodebot sidekick file1.py file2.py
  ```

 In this example, the sidekick will read in the contents of file1.py and file2.py and use them to provide context-aware answers.
-For example:

-* How can I make this code better?
-* Tell me how to add a new feature to this code.
-* Fix an issue that I'm having... (paste the error, stack trace, etc.)
-* Write unit tests for the xyz function.

 Pro-tip: add your README.md to the list of files to get context-aware answers.